guyrosillo/finalexam/test1/questions.md

 6. Set the margin on all four sides of every figure element to 20px;

+7. Add a 5th figure element (with an img and figcaption inside) inside the div with the figure elements.
+Then set the img src to be a picture of a squid

 WHEN DONE:
 make sure you are in the web1010-test-1 folder in a console/terminal then type: